zaproxy/zaproxy-website/site/content/blog/2020-05-15-dynamic-application-security-testing-with-zap-and-github-actions/index.md

 [![issue open](images/zap-issue-1.png)](https://github.com/zaproxy/zaproxy-website/issues/110#issue-609117077)

-In consequent scans if it identifies a fixed issue a newly raised alerts the action will update the issue with the required information.
+In consequent scans if it identifies a fixed issue or newly raised alerts the action will update the issue with the required information.
 [![comment with issues resolved](images/zap-issue-2.png)](https://github.com/zaproxy/zaproxy-website/issues/110#issuecomment-626256038)

 If you have resolved/ignored all the alerts then, the action will close the ongoing open issue.
 You can also use the